America's Cup 2021: All the latest from the Prada Cup - NZ Herald

 Beyond the Cup

-On the latest episode of Beyond the Cup, Matt Brown and Mark Orams discuss Ineos Team UK's stunning win.
+On the latest episode of Beyond the Cup, Matt Brown and Mark Orams discuss Ineos Team UK's stunning win against Luna Rossa.

 Catch the episode in your video player above.